virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-collection.md

 At this point it's also important to understand that the end-model you are on the quest to create, is a direct reflection of these two factors:

 - Data (or datasets used)
-- Method (algorith(s) used)
+- Method (algorithm(s) used)

-Although the second part i.e. Method will come a bit later, the first part is the primary or core component of the end-model.
-Methods can be swapped and at times the end-results may not differ by much but data is the key to getting a good model, otherwise you immediately can see the effects of GIGO (Garbage In, Garbage Out).
+Although the second part that is, "Method" will come a bit later, the first part is the primary or core component of the end-model.
+Methods can be swapped and ocassionally the end-results may not differ by much but data is the key to getting a good model, otherwise you immediately can see the effects of [GIGO (Garbage In, Garbage Out)](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out).

 When coming up with a question or a problem statement, it's also necessary to know the definition of "done" and use examples if possible to establish what the end-results should/could be comparable to once we reach the end point of the process (each iteration or the last iteration).